ton-connect/sdk/packages/sdk/README.md

         {
             address: "0:412410771DA82CBA306A55FA9E0D43C9D245E38133CB58F1457DFB8D5CD8892F",
             amount: "20000000",
-            stateInit: "base64bocblahblahblah==" // just for instance.
-Replace with your transaction initState or remove },
+         /* stateInit: "base64_YOUR_STATE_INIT" */ // just for instance.
+Replace with your transaction stateInit or remove },
         {
             address: "0:E69F10CC84877ABF539F83F879291E5CA169451BA7BCE91A37A5CED3AB8080D3",
             amount: "60000000",
-            payload: "base64bocblahblahblah==" // just for instance.
+         /* payload: "base64_YOUR_PAYLOAD" */ // just for instance.
 Replace with your transaction payload or remove }
     ]
 }